 Sometime last year, when I still allowed myself to mindlessly surf the web every now and then, I stumbled onto really weird photo.
 While it’s easier to find something like this than something worthwhile, this one was really odd.
 It showed, for lack of a better description, a bunch of obese people destroying bathroom scales with baseball bats.

 Now, I know people want to feel good with themselves regardless of their actual health condition.
 It’s perfectly understandable.
 It’s not what I did when I had weight issues myself a few years back, but that was me.
 Not everyone needs or wants to wage this kind of war and that’s okay.
-People should not be disrespected because of their obesity.
+People should not be disrespected because of their weight.
 On the other hand, the fashion industry is not giving up in pumping our brains with unreasonable and unhealthy image of extreme slimness.

 The photo was not about need for respect, though.